-Top 3 states paying the highest average Purchasing Agent salary are California, with an average salary of $132,998, followed by Virginia, with an average salary of $87,602, and Oregon, with an average salary of $90,738.
-Employers paying the highest salary for a Purchasing Agent job are San Jose/Evergreen Community College District (CA), Harris County (TX) and Long Beach Unified (CA).
+Top 3 states paying the highest average Purchasing Agent salary are Hawaii, with an average salary of $143,928, followed by California, with an average salary of $126,773, and Minnesota, with an average salary of $110,217.
+Employers paying the highest salary for a Purchasing Agent job are San Jose/Evergreen Community College District (CA), Lancaster (CA) and Harris County (TX).

 Employer | Average Salary |